 There’s no doubt navigating children through the tricky teenage years can be stressful, but it can intensely rewarding too.
 Those moments when a piece of advice is listened to AND followed AND produces the desired result; when, at the school leavers’ ceremony, your emotional-daughter-at-home, gets the citizenship award for brilliant mentoring of the school newbies; when your son is awarded the most improved player prize at the football club end of season prize giving.

 So, if you have ridden the teenage rollercoaster and come out the other side relatively unscathed; if, indeed, your children have left home entirely and if you are looking to use that experience in a rewarding and fulfilling way, then we would welcome an invitation from you to find out more about fostering.
 You are just the type of applicants we are looking for.
 Fostering to Inspire are committed to supporting our foster carers along every step of their fostering journey.
-We employ the Mockingbird Family Model to offer extended levels of support – in the form of clusters of foster families providing ‘constellations of support’.
-A central, experienced, foster carer – acting like a Grandma or a favourite Auntie – will always be available to extend a hand of support.
-As a result, all parties involved in the fostering process – the adults, the children, the wider community – thrive.
+We provide all of our foster carers with an extensive level of support – in the form of resources, including foster carer payments, 24/7 out-of-hours advice and training and development – so that they are able to enjoy their experience as foster carers and provide high levels of care.
 Get in touch if you want to be part of this supported fostering community.
 We can answer any questions you might have about the application process, assessment and allowances.